PhotoboothProject/photobooth/README.md

     - Spanish
     - French
     - Greek
+  - Login to protect Admin Panel and/or Start page can be enabled.
   - Gallery:
     - Order pictures in gallery ascending oder descending by picture age.
     - Hide the gallery.